opensumi/docs/docs/develop/basic-design/core-idea.en.md

 ## Module

 OpenSumi's offerings are NPM packages from different modules.
-Each package is a **module**, deal with different functions.
-Modules are generally composed of several parts: front-end, back-end, and public code and types.
+Each package is a **module**, and deals with different functions.
+Modules are generally composed of several parts: frontend, backend, and public code and type.
 A common module structure is as follows:

 ```bash
 .